telerik/fiddler-everywhere-docs/introduction.md

 Fiddler Everywhere delivers a range of handy and user-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing web-debugging proxy tool and build on top of its available features.

-### System Traffic Capturing
+### Traffic Capturing

-Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, Server-Sent Events, and gRPC traffic between your computer and the Internet and enables you to capture traffic from virtually any application that supports a system proxy.
-[Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-system-traffic %})
+Fiddler Everywhere captures and logs all HTTPS, WebSocket, Server-Sent Events, gRPC, and Socket.IO traffic between your computer and the Internet and enables you to capture traffic from virtually any application that supports a system proxy.
+[Read more about capturing HTTPS traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %})

 ### Independent Browser Capturing

-Fiddler Everywhere provides an option for automatic, sandboxed browser HTTP(S) capturing without modifying the operating system proxy.
+Fiddler Everywhere provides an option for automatic, sandboxed browser HTTPS capturing without modifying the operating system proxy.
 [Read more about the independent Fiddler Everywhere browser capturing...]({% slug capture-browser-traffic %})

 ### Terminal Capturing

-Fiddler Everywhere provides an option for automatic, sandboxed, terminal HTTP(S) capturing.
+Fiddler Everywhere provides an option for automatic, sandboxed, terminal HTTPS capturing.
 [Read more about the Fiddler's terminal capturing...]({%slug capture-terminal-traffic%})

 ### Traffic Analysis

-Fiddler Everywhere provides an HTTP(S) and WebSocket traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
+Fiddler Everywhere provides an HTTPS and WebSocket traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
 You can also decrypt secure traffic and save, receive, compare, and share captured traffic with collaborators.
 Read more about [inspecting]({%slug inspecting-traffic-get-started%}) and [modifying]({%slug modify-traffic-get-started%}) traffic with Fiddler Everywhere...

 ### Modern HTTP and TLS version support